rule

 Text 32

+Desiring the proper use of the wealth of Nanda, the opulence of the king of the cowherds, He with the assistance of the brahmins helped them to perform worship for the sake of the cows and the land [instead of Indra].

 Desiring the proper use of the wealth of Nanda, the king of the cowherds his opulence, He with the help of the brahmins lead them to perform the worship of the cows and the land [instead of Indra].

-Desiring the proper use of the wealth of Nanda, the king of the cowherds his opulence, He with the help of the brahmins made them to perform the worship of the cows and the land [instead of that of Indra].
 (Vedabase)

 Text 33

-Indra angry on being insulted highly perturbed made heavy rains pour down on Vraja from which the cowherds were protected by the merciful Lord with His pastime of the [Govardhana] hill that served as an umbrella, o sober Vidura.
+Indra, angry upon being insulted, highly perturbed created a heavy downpour of rain above Vraja.
+[The cowherds thereupon] were protected by the merciful Lord with His pastime of [lifting] the hill [Govardhana, that served as an] umbrella, oh sober Vidura.

 Indra angry on being insulted highly perturbed made heavy rains pour down on Vraja from which the cowherds were protected by the merciful Lord with His pastime of the [Govardhana] hill that served as an umbrella, o sober Vidura.
 (Vedabase)